HanSolo09/MONnet/README.md

 ## Usage

 1. Use `gen_data.py` to generate multiple inputs for model training.
-See `gen_data.py` for more details.
+See `python gen_data.py --help` for more details.
 The generated training data folder should be like this:

 ```bash
 train_data